MmeMarieLouise/NewsLanding/notes.md

 - Create required fields for paragraph
 - Attach it to the existing page as a drop down option and add the paragraph type to news landing : structure > content types > news landing > manage fields > Paragraph Content > edit
 - create a news landing test to check that your paragraph works content > add content > News landing > populate text fields > select your paragraph

+#### Preprocessing explained

+- data transformation
+- get the field data and we want to do something with it
+- separation of concerns therefore logic lives outside of template
+- Customisation - render arrays (twig consumes them on the webpage)

+1. Each paragraph type is defined in hook_theme
+1. All preprocessing handled by a class
+1. Each paragraph type has a corresponding method
+1. Each paragraph type has a corresponding twig template

+#### Variable API

+- This module extends the Drupal core variable API that handles persistent variables

 #### Write Template Preprocess Function Drupal 7